edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedJavaDevelopers.rst

 1. Mongo (started and initialized per the documentation above)
 2. Import the EdgeX projects into Eclipse (building and installing all the projects per documentation above)
-3. Start core-metadata (per documentation above) and wait for it to complete its startup/initialization (look for "This is the Core Command Micro Service." in the Console view)
+3. Start core-metadata (per documentation above) and wait for it to complete its startup/initialization (look for "This is the Core Metadata Micro Service." in the Console view)
 4. Start core-data (per documentation above) and wait for it to complete its startup/initialization (look for "This is the Core Data Micro Service." in the Console view)
 5. Start core-command (per documentation above) and wait for it to complete its startup/initialization (look for "This is the Core Command Micro Service." in the Console view)
 6. Edit the application.properties of the device-virtual and change the service.name and service.host name to both match your systems name.
 In the example below, the PC's name is Test-PC